iBotPeaches/ctf-2021/README.md

  * All challenges should be in dynamic point mode, but never lose more than 15% of their score.
  * IE (A 1000 point question can only decay to 850)
- * All hints should cost 1.5% of the question
+ * All hints should cost a max of 15% of the question
  * Categories are Web / Steganography / "File/Text" / Crypto